 These are pages that pop up before the actual website page.
 They’re mainly used to convey a message, not generate leads.

-They generally include a high-resolution image and a clear message between 1 or 2 sentences long.
+They generally include a high-resolution image and a clear message between 1 and 2 sentences long.

-A prime example of this is a beer company website that uses a splash page to confirm your drinking age before continuing to the website.
+A prime example is a beer company website that uses a splash page to confirm your drinking age before continuing to the website.

 Sales Landing Pages